What the numbers mean

 But it's getting steadily harder to find comfortable economy seats on long flights despite

 not being that large.
-I'm 6'2" (1.87m) and 90kg but long in the body, not legs and my wife's a lot smaller.
+I'm 6'2" (1.87m) and under 90kg but long in the body, not legs and my wife's a lot smaller.
 Our first really

 bad experience was Monarch to Kerala years ago - they'd put an extra seat across each row of an old